MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 # Deploy Microsoft Defender for Identity with Microsoft 365 Defender

-The deployment of Microsoft Defender for Identity with Microsoft 365 Defender has two phases - preparation and installation.
+The deployment of Microsoft Defender for Identity with Microsoft 365 Defender has two phases - preparation and deployment.

 This article will outline the steps in each phase, and also provide instructions for special scenarios.